 If inclement weather forces C-SNIP to close, we will post notice of the closing here on our website, on Facebook and on WZZM TV13.
 Clients will receive individual telephone calls to reschedule surgery for their pets, once the clinic reopens.

-To limit the amount of contact required with C-SNIP staff on the day of your appointment, we ask that you pay ahead of time with a credit card over the phone, if you are able to do so.
+To limit the amount of contact required with C-SNIP staff on the day of your appointment, we ask that you pay ahead of time.
+After you schedule your appointment, you will receive an email containing a link to prepay if you are able to do so.
+If you are not able to pay online using this link, you can call us at 616-455-8220 option 1 to pre-pay with a credit/debit card over the phone.
 We understand that not all of our clients will be able to pay ahead of time.
 In that case, we ask that you bring a credit/debit card to pay on the day of your appointment.
 If you are not able to use a credit/debit card on the day of your appointment, we ask that you bring cash in the exact amount.
-We do not accept Care Credit.
+We do not accept Care Credit

 WHAT IS HEARTWORM?